Creatinine - Spot

 What is Creatinine - Spot?

-Why is Creatinine - Spot done?
+What is Creatinine - Spot used for?

 The creatinine - spot test is done: